Johnson County Missouri War Memorial Courthouse SquareCompiled by Bruce Uhler

 James R. Hopkins, son of Mr. and

-Mrs. Orion D. Hopkins, 3842A Shenandoah avenue, was killed in action in Korea
+Mrs. Orion D. Hopkins, 3842A Shenandoah Avenue, was killed in action in Korea

 Aug.
 27, 12 days after he landed, the Defense Department announced today.
 Pvt.